Skip to main navigation Skip to search Skip to main content

 Overview

 James is a Hallsworth Research Fellow at the School of Social Sciences (SOSS) and the Sustainable Consumption Institute (SCI).
-He is a political economist with a focus on the intersection of fiscal, monetary and climate policy.
-He is a member of the Politics Department's Environmental Political Group and the Manchester China Institute (MCI).
-Outside of Manchester, James is a co-convenor of the Political Studies Association (PSA) Environmental Politics Specialist Group.
+He is currently a lecturer and module convenor of the Environmental Politics (level two undergraduate) module at the Politics department.
+A political economist with a focus on the intersection of fiscal, monetary and climate policy, his work explored numerous issues related to the political economy of the green transition.

-James' research has several strands which he has published.
+James' research has several strands, which he has published.
 These include:

-The political economy of climate politics and the green transition, with a particular emphasis on the electric vehicle (EV) transition.
+The political economy of the green transition, with a particular emphasis on the electric vehicle (EV) transition.
 His research had previously focused on the Global North, particularly Australia, Canada, Europe, the Nordics and the UK, but is now focused on the Global South, particularly China, Brazil, India and the BRICS countries.

 Green monetary policy and the role of central banks in the transition to Net Zero and their relationship with the state and the financial system.